SGKirito/Dispatch-Proxy-Manager/README.md

 You don't need Visual Studio to compile this!
 You can build it using the C# compiler built directly into Windows.

-1. Ensure `DispatchGUI.cs` and your compiled `dispatch.exe` are in the same folder.
+1. Ensure `DispatchGUI.cs` and `dispatch.exe` are in the same folder.
 2. Open Command Prompt (`cmd.exe`).
 3. Run the following command to compile the GUI and embed `dispatch.exe` inside it: